pdefusco/MLOps/README.md

 # An MLOps Workflow using Cloudera Machine Learning and Cloudera Data Engineering

+## Summary

+This is a demo of ML Ops in the Cloudera Data Platform using the Machine Learning and Data Engineering Data Services.

+This document is divided in two parts.

+1. An introduction to ML Ops and the Cloudera Data Platform
+2. Guided instructions for deploying the demo scripts and completing the steps to build an end to end ML Ops pipeline

+# 1. Introduction to ML Ops and the Cloudera Data Platform

 Machine learning (ML) plays a critical role in optimizing the value of digital transformation.
 Across industries, organizations seek to leverage the digital revolution for more revenue or lower costs.